mlesniak/raytracer/README.md

 # Todo and planned features

 - **Phong Shading**
+- Use maven-based quality checking without sonar (to ease development and usage of travis)
 - Realtime interface with JavaFX?
 - Multiple light sources (needs refactoring), and soft shadows, otherwise it's boring since we have no shadows anymore
 - Reflections